Leonard Yang Liu

 Abstract

-3. The Role of Generative AI in Democratizing Investment Research: Evidence from Crowdsourced Forecasts
+3. When Does Generative AI Level the Playing Field?
+Evidence from Crowdsourced Earnings Forecasts

 Email for draft.